Two deaths in rural Gage County believed to be a murder-suicide

-The two were found after the Gage County Sheriff’s Office responded to a 911 call at a residence at 628 E. Oak Road, according to a release from the patrol.
+Deputies with the Gage County Sheriff’s Office and Nebraska State Patrol investigators were called Tuesday morning to a home near Blue Springs by someone reporting two people dead at the home, the patrol said in a news release.

-The man, identified as Jason Arnold, 49, of Blue Springs, appeared to have died from a self-inflicted gunshot wound, the patrol said.
-The woman whose body was found in the home, was identified as Brooke Koch, 40, of Blue Springs.
+Officials who arrived on the scene found found Jason Arnold, 49, of Blue Springs, dead of an apparent self-inflicted gunshot wound.
+Inside the home, investigators found the body of 40-year-old Brooke Koch.

-Arnold failed to appear in Gage County Court Tuesday morning for violation of a protection order, prohibiting him from contact with Koch.
+The patrol said Arnold had been scheduled to appear in Gage County Court on Tuesday morning for violation of a protection order that prohibited him from contacting Koch.

-The investigation is ongoing.
-The Gage County attorney has requested autopsies, which are scheduled for Wednesday morning.
+The Gage County Attorney has requested autopsies on Koch and Arnold as part of the investigation, the patrol said.

 MISSING PERSONS CASES IN NEBRASKA: